 SNP MPs push for Holyrood election in 2026 to be a 'de facto' independence referendum

+Scottish independence: SNP MPs push for Holyrood election in 2026 to be 'de-facto' independence referendum

 The intervention is the latest in the internal divisions over the party’s strategy for independence, set to be debated at the party’s conference in just under two weeks in Aberdeen.